STAY INFORMED: Latest delays and closings

-Several schools across the region are delayed this Thursday morning due to dense fog.
+Some schools are delayed across the region this morning due to fog.

-This includes Greenville City Schools, Milton Union Schools, and Piqua City Schools.
+Marion Local Schools and St. Henry Schools are among those are on a two-hour delay.

 >> CLICK HERE FOR THE LATEST CLOSINGS AND DELAYS LIST <<